sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 [cds] - [ terminate with ^C ]
 ```

-As you can see in the log output, the new file created generic service provider `ProcessorService` that serve requests on the `/odata/v4/processor` endpoint.
+As you can see in the log output, the new file created a generic service provider `ProcessorService` that serves requests on the `/odata/v4/processor` endpoint.
 If you open the link `http://localhost:4004` from SAP Business Application Studio in your browser, you'll see the generic `index.html` page:

 <!-- border; size:540px --> ![index.html](./index.png)